ddarbinyan/delphi/README.md

 # delphi

+For all the apps, you need to export the api key as said below

 ## How to run the test from oracle
 1. Clone this repository
 2. create `.env` in the root directory